jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 Three options as I see it:

+## Piles and piles of money

-1. We can raise a bunch of money and hire lots of new folks to answer emails
+We could raise a bunch of money and hire lots of new folks to answer emails.

+## Broken phone?

-2. We can make it really hard to contact us
+We could make it really hard to contact us.

+## A NEW WAY

-3. We can create scalable, useful resources for new and current customers.
+Or, we could create scalable, useful resources for new and current customers.

+Listen: the first two are totally legit approaches - I see companies that use them to great effect.
+But the only one that *really feels* right to me is number three, using static support resources to scale your support presence.

-I'm here to talk about number 3 - using static support resources to scale your support presence.
-To help talk about this, I'm going to beat the heck out of a metaphor.
+To properly introduce this, I'm going to beat the heck out of a metaphor.

 ## Ronny Coleman is really strong